 Guess what I think is one of the best things about a ketogenic diet?
 Breakfast, yes breakfast!
 No longer forced to have the ‘healthy ‘ boring cereal option every day, there are now so many options.
 For a start you have eggs in all their various ways including scrambles, boiled, poached, fried and omelettes and even frittatas.
 Of course you need a side of bacon with those eggs.

 Don’t feel like something hot?
-Okay, how about a chia pudding, some crunchy nut and seed granola, or a fat bomb smoothie.
+Okay, how about a chia pudding, some keto granola, or a fat bomb smoothie.
 Want something hot but not eggs?
 Our favourite breakfast muffin, or a bulletproof bone broth or creamy hot chocolate, or this delicious pecan pie keto oatmeal.
 See what I mean, breakfast isn’t hard on keto.

 Hemp seeds have only recently become legally available to buy in Australia, and it was very exciting to have a new low carb ingredient to experiment with.
-They are actually very versatile and can be used in a rocket fuel latte. in our nut and seed granola, keto oatmeal or you can make your own hemp milk or hemp flour even!
+They are actually very versatile and can be used in a rocket fuel latte, in our keto granola, in this keto oatmeal recipe or you can make your own hemp milk or hemp flour even!

 They are a great low carb option, rich in omega 3,6 & 9 fatty acids and are high in plant-based protein.
 Hemp is known as a natural appetite suppressant and to help reduce sugar cravings.
 Also great for your digestive health as they contain both soluble and insoluble fibre.